MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.AppGuard.CreateContainer

 We collect error codes and whether the container already existed or not.
 We also collect error codes for a reset event in case we fail to create the container on our first attempt.
-Data will be used identify the percentage of sessions we successfully create the container for launching Office Application Guard apps.
+Data is used identify the percentage of sessions we successfully create the container for launching Office Application Guard apps.
 Data will also allow Microsoft to identify and address error codes from the container creation.

 The following fields are collected: